Cisco ACI

 For example, using DPI, we can have Voice over IP traffic go over MPLS.
 Here, the SD-WAN will look at real-time protocol and session initiation protocol.
 We can also have less critical applications that can go to the Internet.
 MPLS can be used only for a specific app.

 As a result, the best-effort traffic is pinned to the Internet, and only critical apps get an SLA and go on the MPLS path.
-Now we have better utilization of the transports.
-And circuits never need to be dormant.
-With SD-WAN, we are using the B/W that you have available and ensure an optimized experience.
+Now, we better utilize the transports, and circuits never need to be dormant.
+With SD-WAN, we are using the B/W that you have available to ensure an optimized experience.

-The SD-WAN’s value is that the solution tracks the network and path conditions in real time, revealing performance issues as they are happening.
-Then, dynamically redirect data traffic to the following available path.
+The SD-WAN’s value is that the solution tracks network and path conditions in real time, revealing performance issues as they occur.
+Then, it dynamically redirects data traffic to the following available path.

-Then, when the network recovers to its normal state, the SD-WAN solution can redirect the traffic path of the data to its original location.
-Therefore the effects of network degradation, which come in the form of brownouts and soft failure, can be minimized.
+Then, when the network recovers to its normal state, the SD-WAN solution can redirect the data’s traffic path to its original location.
+Therefore, the effects of network degradation, such as brownouts and soft failure, can be minimized.

 VPN Segmentation